jambonz/jambonz-docs/docs/jambonz.md

 # Example messages

-An example JSON payload for a webhook for an incoming call using a POST method:
+An example JSON payload for a webhook for an incoming call using a POST method.
+There's a lot of detail here, because when you specify to receive a POST you are getting the full SIP INVITE.

 ```
 {